 “You’re just spitting out cheesy positivity and annoying aphorisms!
 How the heck am I supposed to ‘relax’ about college decisions?
 This is serious stuff, not bologna!”

 First of all, bologna is the most serious of all meats.
 And second of all, if you’re this concerned, let’s dare to think ahead.
-What’s the worst that can happen when you hear back from your colleges?
+What’s the worst that can happen when you hear back about college decisions?
 That you won’t get accepted into any of them?
 In that highly unlikely scenario, you’d work it out.
 You could get a job and apply again for the next semester.
 Or you could start off at a community college and then transfer to a larger institution to finish up your bachelor’s degree.

 Getting rejected from the college of your dreams might throw a wrench in your plans, but when you look at the big picture, it’s just a hiccup (or at most, a very painful stubbed toe).
 There are infinite roads to happiness.
 You will find a way.
 After all, you’ve made it through all those college applications.
 That means you have perseverance and self-discipline, and above all, moxie.
 Remember that going forward, and be proud of it.